-In order to undertake this course students must meet the following requirements as set out by the Nursing and Midwifery Council (2018) Standards for Prescribers or the Health and Care Professionals Council (2013) Standards for Prescribing.
+In order to undertake this course students must meet the following requirements as set out by the Nursing and Midwifery Council (2024) Standards for Prescribers or the Health and Care Professionals Council (2019) Standards for Prescribing.

-- Be a registered Nurse (level 1) or Midwife or Specialist Community Public Health Nursing registrant or Health and Care Professions Council registrant whose profession is legislated as being able to act as a prescriber - Be employed or self-employed as a registered Nurse or a registered Health Care Professional (including NHS and non-NHS settings) - Have the necessary governance structures (including clinical support, access to protected learning time and employer support) to undertake the course - Capable of safe and effective practice in clinical/health assessment, diagnostics/care management and planning and evaluation of care - Be at least 1 year post registration prior to application on to the course

-- Have an appropriately qualified Practice Supervisor and Practice Assessor. - Have a declaration of good character from the proposed student's employer that confirms the student practises in line with the requirements of NMC (2018) The Code, the professional standards of practice and behaviour or HCPC (2016) Standards of conduct, performance and ethics
+- Be a registered Nurse (level 1) or Midwife or Specialist Community Public Health Nursing registrant or Health and Care Professions Council registrant whose profession is legislated as being able to act as a prescriber - Be employed or self-employed as a registered Nurse or a registered Health Care Professional (including NHS and non-NHS settings) - Have the necessary governance structures (including clinical support, access to protected learning time and employer support) to undertake the course - Capable of safe and effective practice in clinical/health assessment, diagnostics/care management and planning and evaluation of care.
+Applicants must have completed the Regional Prescribing Form which includes Employer declaration of capability of clinical/health Assessment.
+Applicants are encouraged to complete a health assessment module in advance of applying for the prescribing module. - Be at least 1 year post registration prior to application on to the course - Have an appropriately qualified Practice Supervisor and Practice Assessor as outlined within the RPS (2019) - Designated Prescribing Practitioner Competency Framework - Have a declaration of good character from the proposed student's employer that confirms the student practises in line with the requirements of NMC (2018) The Code, the professional standards of practice and behaviour or HCPC (2018) Standards of conduct, performance and ethics